Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/040_role-assignment.en.md

 [INFO] Added role to user
 ```

-Neither user nor role need to exist at this point.
+The user account needs to exist on the server at this point, the role does not.

 > Only users with the [admin role](/client/manager/access-management/role-management/#admin-role) can add the admin role to other users.